 THE ORIGINAL FORMULA FOR FAST IS BACK

-In 1951, Jaguar C-type became the first of our marque to win the hallowed Le Mans 24-hour race.
-Breaking every speed and distance record in the process.
-And on its first attempt.
+In 1951, Jaguar C-type became the first of our marque to win the hallowed 24 Hours of Le Mans.
+Breaking every speed and distance record in the process, and on its first attempt.
 In 2021, 70 years since its breathtaking beauty and brawn burst onto the world’s racetracks, we restart production on a strictly limited run of the ultimate 1953 disc-brake specification.
-Not just for the showroom, these new hand-built C-types will allow discerning owners to get behind the wheel for Jaguar Classic Challenge racing, track and closed-road use.
+These new hand-built C-types will allow discerning owners to get behind the wheel for Jaguar Classic Challenge racing, track and closed-road use.

 INSPIRED BY XK120 PERFORMANCE